mqlight/nodejs-mqlight/README.md

 This Node.js module provides the high-level API by which you can interact with the MQ Light runtime.

+See https://www.ibmdw.net/messaging/mq-light/ for more details.

 Current Features:

-* Send and receive arbitrary String and JSON objects between Node.js applications using an at-most-once quality of service.
+* Send and receive arbitrary String, Buffer and JSON objects between Node.js applications using an at-most-once quality of service.
 * Includes samples to demonstrate API usage.

-More functionality coming soon.

 ## Getting Started

 Install it in node.js:

 ```
+npm install node-mqlight

+OR

 npm install https://ibm.biz/node-mqlight
 ```